CUNYTechPrep/guides/install-pg-mac.md

 brew tap homebrew/services
 ```

-Next, ensure that the postgres server is started with the following command.
+Next, ensure that the PostgreSQL server is started with the following command.

 ```
 brew services start postgresql